2011–12 A Group: Team information

 Akademik Sofia and Sliven were directly relegated after finishing in the bottom two places of the table at the end of season 2010/11.
-Akademik were relegated after one year in the top league of Bulgarian football, while Sliven ended a three-year tenure at the top flight.
+Akademik were relegated after one year in the top league of Bulgarian football, while Sliven ended a three-year tenure in the top flight.
 Furthermore, Pirin (Blagoevgrad) were excluded from A Group due to financial difficulties and demoted to V Group.

 The relegated teams were replaced by Botev Vratsa, champions of West B Group, Ludogorets Razgrad, champions of East B Group and promotion play-off winners Svetkavitsa.
 Botev Vratsa returned to A Group after twenty-two years, while Ludogorets Razgrad and Svetkavitsa both made their debut on the highest level of Bulgarian football.

 There was some controversy regarding the relegation/promotion play-offs at the end of season 2010/11.
 In the original match-up, 14th-placed Vidima-Rakovski lost 3-0 against B Group play-off winners Chernomorets (Pomorie).
-However, Chernomorets did not receive an A Group licence, so Vidima-Rakovski were spared from relegation.
+However, Pomorie did not receive an A Group licence, so Vidima-Rakovski were spared from relegation.
 In order to fill the void, a second play-off match was scheduled between Svetkavitsa, 4th-placed team of East B Group, and Etar (Veliko Tarnovo), 3rd-placed team of West B Group.
 Svetkavitsa won this match by a score of 3-1.